DM587/dm587.github.io/_assignments/asg-vecmat.md

 layout: default
 mathjax: true
 title:  asg1
-date:   2024-10-28 09:33:19 +0100
+date:   2025-10-28 09:33:19 +0100
 categories: assignments
 ---

-- You find below an introduction to the assignment.

-- You find the specification file in the git repository.

-- Submissions are via git.
-Read Appendix A from PythonEssentials.pdf for submission details.

-- Unless the automated grading on dalila is repaired there will be two deadlines.
-After the first deadline a manual test will be run and feedback will be provided in a file `grades.txt` to be pulled from the repository.
-There will be time to update the submission until the second, final deadline.

-  - **First Deadline: Sunday, November 3, 2024 at noon**

-  - **Final Deadline: Monday, November 4, 2024 at 19**

 ### Assignment 1: Vector and Matrix

+**Submission Deadline: Monday, November 3, 2025, at midnight**

 In this assignment you are asked to implement your own Vector and Matrix types in Python and to compare them with Numpy array type implementations.

 In your git repository you will find a new directory `asg-vecmat` with the following specification files that you will need to edit: `vec.py` and `mat.py`.
 In addition, you will find the file `banchmark.py` that will use your implementations to carry out the comparison with NumPy implementations.
 The files `vec-sparse.py` and `mat-sparse.py` are for an optional part of the assignment.

+Submission of your implementations are to be made via git.
+See Appendix A of [HJ1] for further details.

 <!--
 For implementing the methods in these files you